 1-259' Pin Connected Parker Through Truss (Truss #2)

 3-217', 1-215' Pin Connected Pratt Through Trusses (Trusses #3-#6)

 While most of the bridge was built in 1906, it appears that the west approach was upgraded around 1930, when several other bridges along this line were reconstructed.
 It is unknown if the original 1906 approach was reused, or if new spans were installed.
 The bridge rests on concrete and stone substructures.

 Today, the Swing Bridge here is a very notable feature of the island community of Sabula.

 The author has ranked this bridge as being regionally significant, due to the unique swing span design and large river crossing.

 The photo above is looking from the Iowa side.
-The Illinois side is very hard to access.
+The Illinois side is very hard, if not impossible, to access.